pauldotknopf/pauldotknopf.github.io/posts/2019-03-10-you-dont-need-cake-anymore-the-way-to-build-dotnet-projects-going-forward.md

 I know, I know, "to each his own".
 You are right.
 I can't argue with that if that is where the arguement stops.

+I'm also aware that many people have spent many hours on Cake.
+I'm not in any way disparaging them.
+I've had many nice things to say about it, even in this post.
+But all great tools get obsoleted with time.
+Don't take it personal.

 What are your thoughts?